cosmoscout/csp-user-study/README.md

 ## Configuration

 This plugin can be enabled with the following configuration in your `settings.json`.
-You can leave the `stages` and `otherScenarios` arrays empty at first, they can be filled using the recording functionality of the plugin.
+You can leave the `checkpoints` and `otherScenarios` arrays empty at first, they can be filled using the recording functionality of the plugin.

 ```js
 {